 This is why it’s so important to use your intuition when house or property hunting.
 Other people before us have made some big mistakes when selecting house locations and we don’t want to inherit that problem.
 There are plenty of things that real estate agents have to disclose when listing a house, but the fact that people feel dizzy in that one back bedroom isn’t one of them.
 And that’s a good sign that there may be something going on underneath the house.

 A vortex on a piece of property?
 Fine.
 Let it do it’s job and leave it alone.
 A house on top of a vortex?
-Not a good place to live.
+Things just got a lot more challenging.

 Water is also super tricky like that.
 It needs to be allowed to flow properly.
 And if that includes into your basement, you’re not going to like it.
 And your remedies to keep your basement dry aren’t going to make the water spirits happy.